mattowsh/holbertonschool-AirBnB_clone/README.md

 <h1 align="center">AirBnB clone: the project</h1>

-<p align="center"> The <strong>hbhn</strong> is a project of Foundations: second trimester, of the career Software Engineering at Holberton School.The general objetive is create a full-stack clone of the recognized web application <a href="https://www.airbnb.com/">AirBnB</a>.</p>
+<p align="center"> The <strong>hbhn</strong> is a project of Foundations: second trimester, of the career Software Engineering at Holberton School.
+The general objetive is create a full-stack clone of the recognized web application <a href="https://www.airbnb.com/">AirBnB</a>.</p>

 ## Index
 1. [AirBnB clone v1: the console](#v1)
 2. [AirBnB clone v2: web static](#v2)

 <a name="v1">
-	<h1 align="center">AirBnB clone v1: the console</h1>
+	<h2 align="center">AirBnB clone v1: the console</h2>
 </a>

 The objetive of this first phase is **create our data model** to: